 How Much Do General Sales & Marketing Majors Make?

 The median starting salary of students who graduated in 2015-2017 with a master’s degree in sales and marketing was $76,750 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $76,025 (25th percentile) and $77,475 (75th percentile).

 We don’t know for sure if all of these people took jobs related to sales and marketing so take that into consideration.

 Salaries According to BLS

 Sales and Marketing majors often go into careers where salaries can range from $40,480 to $69,480 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to General Sales & Marketing

 Some degrees associated with sales and marketing may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.